GSA-TTS/keycloak/README.md

 This will start Keycloak and PostgreSQL in detached mode.
 Keycloak will be accessible at `http://localhost:8080`.

+Once Keycloak is running, you can access the Admin Console at `http://localhost:8080/admin`.
+The default administrator credentials are `admin` for both username and password.

 To stop the services, run:

     docker compose down